Austria–South Korea relations: History

+Diplomatic missions

 Austria has an embassy in Seoul and an honorary consulate in Busan.
-South Korea has an embassy in Vienna and 4 honorary consulates (in Graz, Klagenfurt, Linz and Salzburg).
+South Korea has an embassy in Vienna.
 The Austrian embassy in Seoul is located in the same building as the Australian embassy, often leading to misdelivered mail and confused visitors.

 Trade

 In 2007, South Korea was Austria's fourth-largest non-European Union trading partner.
 Two way trade was valued at about US$1.8 billion that year.

 Bilateral visits

 In April 2007, the President of Austria Heinz Fischer paid a state visit to South Korea.
 It was the first ever state visit of an Austrian President to the republic.